Adhithiyan03/SmartGallery_final/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-Members Contributed to this Project:
+# Members Contributed to this Project:
-  -S Thanikai Adhithiyan
+  - S Thanikai Adhithiyan
-  -K Ashwin
+  - K Ashwin
-  -Gautam Kumar
+  - Gautam Kumar

 Please go through the IITISoC PDF present for getting a good exposure on our app/proejct.